 If your cat usually spends a lot of time outdoors, consider keeping them inside during the hottest part of the day if possible.
 This might be easier if you have a cool spot for them to settle in.

 Not only does the air temperature rise between 12pm and 2pm, but pavements, asphalt and artificial grass can also become incredibly hot, causing burns and sores to your cat’s delicate footpads.

 Certain areas of the house can get particularly hot in warm weather - think conservatories and garden sheds.

 Be mindful that you don’t shut your cat in hot areas of the house with no exit.
 Although cats enjoy lazing in warm spots, they will eventually need to retreat to cooler surroundings to prevent overheating.

-For more helpful advice about caring for your cat in the heat, speak to a member of your local Medivet practice.
+For more helpful advice about caring for your cat in the heat, speak to the team at your local Medivet